fabri1983/sgdk-video-player/README.md

 - Try Enigma on tilemaps and check if the optimized decompressor is faster than LZ4.
 - Pre load frame 0 before starting music and see how does result with sound timing.
 - Tileset decompression worst case takes 249052 cycles (~519 scanlines) including all the delays added by VInt and Hint callbacks.
-- If the use of any of the alternative compression/decompression methods is better than Stef's LZ4W then:
-	- use new video from VirtualDub2 project.
-Better definition and right width and height.
-	- new dims are 272 width x 200 height (34 * 25 tiles).
+- Try new video from VirtualDub2 project.
+Better definition and correct dimensions.
+Frame size: 272 x 200 px (34 x 25 tiles).
-	- update README.md steps 2 and 4.
 - Idea to avoid sending the first 2 strips'pals (64 colors) and send only first strip's pals (32 colors):
 	- DMA_QUEUE the first 2 pals (32 colors) at VInt.
 	- Use flushQueue from Stef's: flushQueue(DMA_getQueueSize())